jamieredding/pair-stairs/docker/README.md

 There are two example stacks to use here, the main difference being how the backend data is stored.

 - [h2](./h2/README.md)
-  - The backend data is stored in a file that is managed in-memory by the backend container
+  - The backend data is stored in a file that is managed in-memory by the web container
   - This can be simpler to manage than a full database
 - [mysql](./mysql/README.md)
   - The backend data is stored in a mysql database running in its own container